My Dinner

 Instructions

-- Preheat your oven to around 180°C or 356°F. Prepare two baking trays with baking parchment.
+• Preheat your oven to 180°C or 356°F. Prepare two baking trays with baking parchment.
 You might want to warm the marzipan for 30 seconds in the microwave to make it smoother to work it.
-This avoids lumps in the dough.

-- One by one add in the sugar, vanilla sugar and almond essence.
+• One by one add in the sugar, vanilla extract (affiliate link), and almond extract (affiliate link).
 Mix until everything is combined.

-- Once the cookies cooled down you can dust them with icing sugar.
-Another alternative is to dip them into some melted dark chocolate.
+• Once the cookies cooled down dust them with icing sugar.

 Video